 The provisions of Chapter 115, P.L.
-1997 of the Pension Security Legislation permitted the State to pay off the unfunded accrued liabilities from the proceeds of pension obligation bonds and to use any excess valuation assets to reduce required normal contributions payable by the System up to 100% of excess assets through the July 1, 2001 valuation, and on a declining maximum percentage of excess assets basis thereafter (84% for the July 1, 2002 valuation).
-In addition, the valuation reflects the provisions of Chapter 350, P.L.
-2001 which increased the compensation base used for the determination of accidental death benefit for spouses and children.
+1997 of the Pension Security Legislation permitted the State to pay off the unfunded accrued liabilities from the proceeds of pension obligation bonds and to use any excess valuation assets to reduce required normal contributions payable by the System up to 100% of excess assets through the July 1, 2001 valuation, and on a declining maximum percentage of excess assets basis thereafter (68% for the July 1, 2003 valuation).
+In addition, the valuation reflects the revised actuarial assumptions that were determined from the July 1, 1999 to June 30, 2002 Experience Study.

-No contributions were required for the fiscal year beginning July 1, 2003.
-There were no required unfunded accrued liability payments due to the fact that a net surplus existed as of July 1, 2002 and the required normal contributions were reduced to \$0 due to the recognition of a portion of excess assets.
+A contribution of \$939,544 is required for the fiscal year beginning July 1, 2004.
+There were no required unfunded accrued liability payments due to the fact that a net surplus existed as of July 1, 2003 and the required normal contributions were reduced to \$939,544 due to the recognition of a portion of excess assets.

 The underlying demographic data is maintained and provided by the New Jersey Division of Pensions and Benefits.
-The data is analyzed by Buck for internal completeness and consistency and compared with the prior valuation data to again ensure consistency.
+The data is analyzed by Mellon Human Resources and Investor Solutions for internal completeness and consistency and compared with the prior valuation data to again ensure consistency.

 As stipulated in the statutes, an actuarial investigation of the mortality, service and compensation experience of the members and beneficiaries of the State Police Retirement System is made once in every three-year period.
-The contributions for the fiscal year beginning July 1, 2003 were calculated using the revised actuarial assumptions that were determined from the July 1, 1996 to June 30, 1999 Experience Study, projected unit credit funding method, a salary scale assumption of 5.95% per year and an interest rate of 8.75% (which was used in accordance with the directive of the State Treasurer as enacted by Senate Bill 540 in 1992).
+The contributions for the fiscal year beginning July 1, 2004 were calculated using the revised actuarial assumptions that were determined from the July 1, 1999 to June 30, 2002 Experience Study, projected unit credit funding method, a salary scale assumption of 5.95% per year and an interest rate of 8.75% (which was used in accordance with the directive of the State Treasurer as enacted by Senate Bill 540 in 1992).
 The asset valuation method used was a five-year average of market values with write-up.
 This method takes into account appreciation (depreciation) in investments in order to smooth asset values by averaging the excess of the actual over the expected income, on a market value basis, over a five year period.